Vito2211/BDe2/README.md

 One of my first more or less serious C++ projects.
-I like it, as well as the **raycast** technique, although there is actually not much written about it.
+I like it, as well as the **ray casting** technique, although there is actually not much written about it.
 I hope it will be useful to someone.

 # Demo